taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"Yes."**

-Asoka: **"Why was Avó Iúna bringing you a secret outfit?
+Asoka: **"Why was Avó bringing you a secret outfit?
 And if it was for all the children in the Haven, how come there's only one?"**

 ### Page 10